MWein/CSC-478-Project-API/documentation/movieManagement.md

 ---

-## **/allMovies**
+## **/getMovie**

 **Protocol**: POST

 **Description**: Returns an array of movies filtered by upc and title.
-If upc and title are not passed, all movies in the database are returned.
+If upc and title are not passed, an error is returned.
 If UPC and Title are sent, UPC will be used.
 If ecludeInactive is true, inactive copies will not be returned.

 **Permissions**: Admin, Manager, Employee